How Common Is Teeth Grinding?

 - Take a warm shower: A warm shower before bed can help relax your entire body, including your jaw muscles.

 - Meditate: Meditation before bed can help reduce anxiety and relieve stress.

 Avoid alcohol, smoking, and caffeine: Engaging in these three activities may cause grinding to worsen.

 Whether you decide to try a home remedy for teeth grinding or get a custom-fitted night guard, the reduction of this habit will also improve your quality of sleep.
-Visit a dentist today to ensure your teeth are as healthy as your smile!
+Find a dentist today to ensure your teeth are as healthy as your smile!